 “We’ve known the content:encoded tag was necessary for years,” explains Mandato.
 “We have worked with the Apple team confirming we are in full compliance with Apple’s latest documentation.”

 Powerpress Version 7.1 contains a few other upgrades and improvements, such as:

 - Subscribe on iTunes has been changed to Subscribe on Apple Podcasts.

 - Secure HTTPS websites using Blubrry Podcast Media Hosting are now automatically supported.
 Media URLs are now automatically converted to HTTPS.
 You no longer have to edit past episodes if you switch from HTTP to HTTPS.

 Please see the change log for a full list of upgrades and improvements.

 Something we hope you won’t miss:

-A barely-used feature has been removed due to being outdated and seldom-used.
-The Windows Media Player embed for wmv video and wma audio has been removed.
+A barely-used feature has been removed due to being outdated and seldom used.
+The Windows Media Player embed for WMV video and WMA audio has been removed.
 Chrome, Safari, Firefox as well as Microsoft Edge browsers do not support the Windows Media Player embed, providing support for this is no longer practical.
-In its place will be a play link which will open the media on the device’s default media player.
+In its place will be a play link that will open the media on the device’s default media player.

 Some not-so-fine print: